Blog

 The Multifaceted Benefits of Lab Digitization

-Transitioning to a digital framework fundamentally means enhancing a lab operation's quality, efficiency, and scope.
+Transitioning to a digital framework fundamentally means enhancing quality, efficiency, and scope.

 “When a lab’s processes become digitized, and its systems become interoperable and connected within an integrated laboratory workflow, several manual processes can be removed from the equation.
-This helps eliminate inefficiencies and redundancies and improves a lab’s quality of work.
-A highly functional LIS lab information system is what makes this possible.”
+This helps eliminate inefficiencies and redundancies.
+A highly functional laboratory information system is what makes this possible.”

 - Joseph Guido, Anatomic Pathology Lab Consultant & former Director of IT